 - Marinade for at least 20 minutes.

-- Preheat the oven to 375° and a grill pan over high heat.
+- Preheat the oven to 375°.
+Once preheated, heat the grill pan over high heat.

 - Grill the top side of the chicken breasts over high heat for 3 minutes, or until the chicken breasts are marked.